 Product is from Mars, Customer Success is from Venus

-It’s a tale as old as SaaS, Customer Success and Product teams struggling with ineffective communication, misconceived grievances, and otherwise avoidable conflict.
+It’s a tale as old as SaaS, Customer Success and product teams struggling with ineffective communication, misconceived grievances, and otherwise avoidable conflict.
 Bound together by shared goals yet disconnected by a foreign functional language, each team has a distinct communication method that’s derived from their collective skills, personality, culture, and working styles.

 HBR explains that working styles (how we think about, organize, and complete tasks) can be broken down into four basic types.
 As your customers’ main advocate, Customer Success often reflects a work type comprised of relationship-building attributes, such as “supportive, expressive, and emotionally oriented.”
 This work type excels at facilitating interactions and persuading or selling ideas.
-Whereas Product often identifies with a more technical archetype defined by traits such as “logical, analytical, and data-oriented,” and is skilled at executing with a laser focus and solving complex problems.
+Conversely, product often identifies with a more technical archetype defined by traits such as “logical, analytical, and data-oriented,” and is skilled at executing with a laser focus and solving complex problems.

-Throughout my career, I’ve seen Product teams not take a Customer Success team’s feedback seriously because it’s delivered in a way that’s overtly emotional and laden with hyperbole.
-It’s communicated as “Everything is on FIRE!”
-As a Product Manager, you get engulfed by this panicked pitch and miss the significant information and priorities that are embroiled by the heat.
+Throughout my career, I’ve seen product teams not take a Customer Success team’s feedback seriously because it’s delivered in a way that’s overtly emotional and laden with hyperbole.
+It’s communicated as “everything is on FIRE!”
+As a product manager, you get engulfed by this panicked pitch and miss the significant information and priorities that are embroiled by the heat.

-On the other hand, Product Managers needs to realize that Customer Success feels especially passionate about helping their customers – given that a Customer Success Manager’s commitment and sense of duty to the customer is often tied to their own livelihood with compensation based on retention and expansion.
+On the other hand, product managers needs to realize that Customer Success feels especially passionate about helping their customers – given that a Customer Success Manager’s commitment and sense of duty to the customer is often tied to their own livelihood with compensation based on retention and expansion.

 If both teams keep perspective on why the other acts in the way that they do, it helps remove animosity and blame from defining the relationship.
 You instead discern actions from a place of shared understanding rather than distant assumptions and unconscious biases.
 It’s much easier to harbor feelings of contempt towards a faceless function than when you invest the headspace to learn about another.
 It starts by seeing your coworker as more than a means to an end, but as an actual human being – one who must contend with their own team’s goals, processes, and demands just like you.

 Adding transparency drives more candid dialogues, empathy, and trust by providing an intimate view of each team’s innerworkings.
-When Product makes decisions, they should explain their reasoning to Customer Success and keep them involved.
-When Customer Success has feedback for Product, they should neutralize the emotion and highlight the recurring revenue that’s at stake.
+When product makes decisions, they should explain their reasoning to Customer Success and keep them involved.
+When Customer Success has feedback for product, they should neutralize the emotion and highlight the recurring revenue that’s at stake.

-Teach Product how to empathize with the customer and perceive the pain that’s felt by customer-facing teams.
+Teach product how to empathize with the customer and perceive the pain that’s felt by customer-facing teams.
 Coach Customer Success on how to take an objective approach and find multiple ways to solve a problem.
 When these functions lean on each other, they fortify their foundation and build a stronger, more stable alliance.

 You might hear common complaints like: